 Fresh water is a renewable resource, but it is also a finite resource.
-Around the world and in our own backyard, there are numerous signs that human water exceeds sustainable levels.
 All human activities use water: drinking, cooking, washing, manufacturing, livestock, agriculture, municipal use, producing goods, etc. An important first step to protecting water is to become more aware of our daily water footprint.